-If you’re having a conversation with someone about great leaders, you will often hear a stereotypical representation of one specific kind of a leader.
+If you’re having a conversation with someone about leadership myths and great leaders, you will often hear a stereotypical representation of one specific kind of leader.
 They’re highly educated, great orators, and they have a natural instinct for leadership.

 While most of these things are traits that leaders can have, they aren’t a requirement for leadership.
 Leadership is about having an open mind, being thoughtful, encouraging, and confident.

 Let’s take a look at 8 leadership myths and their corresponding facts about leadership qualities:

 1. Effective Leaders Have a High Standard of Education

 Leadership isn’t a degree.
 It’s a personality trait.
 It is often thought that successful leaders need to have the right kind of education.